 I have a company for publishing supplements compatible with classic D&D at OED Games.
-I also maintain a blog on current gaming insights/issues over at Delta's D&D Hotspot.
+I maintain a blog on current gaming insights/issues over at Delta's D&D Hotspot.
+And I'm one half of the Wandering DMs, hosting weekly livestream D&D conversations on YouTube, Twitch, and podcast venues.
 Older stuff and samples of my game-based writing can also be found below.

 This is a repository for accessories to specific role-playing games that you might be able to use.
 Subsections below are organized by particular game system.
 You'll also see some overlap with my software pages, as game-specific software will also be linked under the game system.

 Original Edition Delta

 My variants/house rules based on Original D&D (linked on the OED Games website).